A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Dieudonné theory

 and a modification of vector bundles

 that recovers the isomorphism (\ref{eq: generalized dR comparison theorem}) under the equivalence (\ref{eq: from modif to lattices}).
-In \cite{Le_Bras_vezzani_2023}, Le Bras--Vezzani show that the vector bundles $H_{\FF}^n(Z)$ extends to a cohomology theory $R\Gamma_{\FF}(Z)$, the \emph{de Rham--Fargues--Fontaine cohomology}, applying to smooth rigid spaces $Z$ over $C$.
-It takes value in solid quasi-coherent sheaves on the Fargues--Fontaine curve and deforms the overconvergent de Rham cohomology $R\Gamma_{\dR}^{\dagger}(Z/C)$, whenever $Z$ has an overconvergent model, proving a conjecture of Scholze \cite[Conj.
-6.4]{scholze2018padicgeom}.
-A related construction was also given by Bosco in \cite{bosco2023rationalpadichodgetheory}.\\
+Bosco shows \cite[Def.
+6.16]{bosco2023rationalpadichodgetheory} that the vector bundles $H_{\FF}^n(Z)$ extends to a cohomology theory $R\Gamma_{\FF}(Z)$, the \emph{Fargues--Fontaine cohomology}, applying to rigid spaces $Z$ over $C$.
+It takes value in solid quasi-coherent sheaves on the Fargues--Fontaine curve and deforms the de Rham cohomology $R\Gamma_{\dR}(Z/C)$.
+A related construction was also given by Le Bras--Vezzani in \cite{Le_Bras_vezzani_2023}.\\

 We now record the consequences of Proposition \ref{prop: recognize the fils induced by BB map} for the case $n=1$ in the following proposition. \begin{proposition} Let $Z$ be a proper smooth rigid space over $C$, for a complete algebraically closed $C/\Q_p$.
 Then the first de Rham--Fargues--Fontaine cohomology group $H_{\FF}^1(Z)$ fits in a minuscule modification of vector bundles on $X_C$